OpenRoyalityFree/ContactForm/README.md

 ### How to get your SMTP credentials

 To be able to send messages with this contact form, you'll need a working SMTP service.
-InfinityFree does not provide this with free hosting, but you can use third party SMTP services.
+RoyalityFree does not provide this with free hosting, but you can use third party SMTP services.

 A simple, free option to use is Gmail.
 You can use Gmail to send your messages like so: